 Miriam has a growing public law practice.
 She has been instructed in litigious and advisory matters by a range of government departments and agencies, including the DVLA, the Home Office, the Ministry of Justice and Ofqual.
 She has drafted summary grounds of defence in a range of immigration challenges in the Upper Tribunal, including challenges to fresh claims decisions, certification decisions and refusals to grant entry clearance, asylum, leave to remain and EEA residence cards.

 Miriam also advises and appears for claimants in judicial reviews and appeals in quasi-criminal matters.
 She has advised on challenges relating to the disclosure of criminal convictions and has appeared before the Upper Tribunal in an appeal concerning inclusion in the children’s barred list.
 Miriam has acted successfully for the victims of crime and their family members in a number of criminal injuries compensation cases, both on appeal to the First-tier Tribunal and in judicial review proceedings before the Upper Tribunal.
 As sole counsel, Miriam successfully secured permission to appeal from the Upper Tribunal in a complex case concerning the scope and interpretation of the test for applying to re-open an award of compensation despite not acting below.
-The case was subsequently conceded by the Criminal Injuries Compensation Authority before the Court of Appeal hearing.

 As a member of the Centre for Women’s Justice Legal Reference Panel, Miriam also provides advice and assistance on a pro bono basis to female victims of physical and sexual violence seeking to challenge decisions not to prosecute by the police or the CPS under the Victim’s Right to Review Scheme.
 She successfully challenged one such decision prior to the issue of judicial review proceedings.